awarnke/crystal-facet-uml/installation_win/crystal_facet_uml_readme.txt

-start crstal_facet_uml by a doubleclick on crstal_facet_uml.bat
+start crystal_facet_uml by a doubleclick on crstal_facet_uml.bat